 Claire completed a doctorate in the department of Statistics at Oxford University, under the supervision of Jonathan Marchini, where her thesis work focused on statistical methods of ancestry deconvolution in admixed populations.
 She joined to the Broad Institute in 2012 as a postdoc in David Altshuler’s group where she developed QC methods for untargeted metabolomics data, and studied associations between the metabolome, genetics, and type 2 diabetes risk.
 In early 2015 Claire joined the Neale group as Scientific Advisor, responsible for helping to drive and implement the scientific strategy of the group and for supporting group members across a diverse range of projects.

-Dan Howrigan, Research Scientist and Data Group Leader
+Dan Howrigan, PhD, Research Scientist and Data Group Leader

 Daniel oversees the SNP array and sequence analysis pipeline in the Neale lab, with a primary focus on furthering genetic discovery in complex psychiatric disease through collaborative partnerships and high-throughput data analysis.
 His post-doctoral research has been focused on deciphering the role of rare genetic variation in schizophrenia.
 Daniel received his PhD in 2012 from the University of Colorado, Boulder (supervised by Dr. Matthew Keller and Dr. Matthew McQueen).
 During his time in Colorado, his research investigated the detection of autozygosity (a genetic signature of inbreeding), and its role in general cognitive ability and schizophrenia liability.

-Cotton Seed is a Senior Principal Software Engineer and leader of the Hail team at the Broad Institute of MIT and Harvard.
+Cotton Seed is a Senior Advisor to the Hail team at the Broad Institute of MIT and Harvard.
 Prior to joining the Broad, he did a PhD in Mathematics at Princeton University and spent over a decade building high-performance computing systems with a focus on advanced compiler technology at Connected Components Corp, Intel, and Reservoir Labs, among others.

 Christine Stevens, a Senior Project Manager, joined The Broad Institute in 2003.
 Christine possesses a diverse knowledge of genomic technologies, and analyzes, and has strong experience in funding regulations and compliance.
 She is well versed in project management, high-throughput processes, and large-scale data.
 Christine oversees the Autism and Inflammatory Bowel Disease genetics projects.